solo-io/gloo/docs/content/installation/advanced_configuration/fds_mode.md

 "/v2/swagger"
 ```

-If you have a Swagger definition on a different endpoint, you can customize the location by configuring it in the `serviceSpec.rest.swaggerInfo.url` field.
-For example, for a given Upstream, you can add the following including an explicit location for the Swagger document:
+If you have an OpenAPI definition on a different endpoint, you can customize the location by configuring it in the `serviceSpec.rest.swaggerInfo.url` field.
+For example, for a given Upstream, you can add the following including an explicit location for the OpenAPI document:

 {{< highlight yaml "hl_lines=17-20" >}}